gusl/CalibrationCurves/README.md

 # Calibration Curves

-Ironically, calibration typicall do not come with any probability statements, making it impossible to evaluate the evaluator!
+Ironically, calibration typically does not come with any probability statements, making it impossible to evaluate the evaluator!
 This is our attempt at fixing this.

 **Status:** We have 2 methods for producing confidence regions of